 - The Best Way To Get Mildew Off Boat Seats

-How Do You Remove Mildew From Boat Seats?
+- How Do I Remove Mildew From Boat Canvas Without Using Bleach?

-So, how do you remove mildew from boat seats?
-Most boat upholstery and seat manufacturers suggest a bleach-water combination to remove mildew from your boat seats.
+So, how do you remove mildew from boat canvas?
+Most canvas boat upholstery and seat manufacturers suggest a bleach-water combination to remove mildew from your boat seats.

-In a bucket, mix a solution of 1 cup bleach and a1/4 cup mild soap per gallon of clean water.
-Saturate the canvas with the solution for 15 minutes and then blot or wipe off the solution.
+In a bucket, mix a bleach solution of 1 cup bleach and a quarter cup mild detergent per gallon of water.
+Saturate the canvas with the soapy water cleaning solution for 15 minutes and then blot or wipe off the solution with a microfiber cloth.
 Then with clean water and let air dry.